luuthidzung/Android-Project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+Click the Pull requests tab of your hello-worldrepository.

+Click New pull request .

+In the Example Comparisons box, select the branch you made, readme-edits, to compare with main(the original).

+Look over your changes in the diffs on the Compare page, make sure they're what you want to submit.